Scale Groups: Scale groups and self-replicating groups

 This subsection describes the regular tree, $\treeq$, in terms of infinite strings of symbols in an analogous way to the description of $\treeqq$ in paragraph~\ref{nota:treeqq}.
 The labellings of vertices and edges implicit in this description underpin the connection between scale groups and self-replicating groups shown Section~\ref{sec:s.s&s.r}.
 The description given here has also been given in \cite[\S2.2]{B_T_Zheng}.

-The end, $\omega$, fixed by a scale group plays a distinguished role, like that played by the root vertex in the case of self-replicating groups.
-Corresponding to the levels of a rooted tree are levels relative to $\omega$ in a regular tree. \begin{definition} Fix $\omega\in\partial\treeq$, choose a vertex $\vtx{v}_0\in \gr{V}(\treeq)$ and define $B_{\vtx{v}_0} : \gr{V}(\treeq)\to\mathbb{Z}$ by
+The end, $\omega$, fixed by a scale group plays a distinguished role like that played by the root vertex in the case of self-replicating groups.
+Corresponding to the levels of a rooted tree are levels relative to $\omega$ in a regular tree. \begin{definition} Fix $\omega\in\partial\treeq$, choose a vertex $\vtx{v}_0\in \gr{V}\treeq$ and define $B_{\vtx{v}_0} : \gr{V}\treeq\to\mathbb{Z}$ by

 (The number on the right is independent of $\vtx{w}\in [\vtx{v},\omega)\cap [\vtx{v}_0,\omega)$).
 The function $B_{\vtx{v}_0}$ is a \emph{Busemann function} for $\omega$ and the level sets of this function are called \emph{horospheres}. \end{definition} See \cite[Chapter~II.8]{BridHaef} for Busemann functions and horospheres.
 The horospheres in $\treeq$ depend only on $\omega$ and not on the choice $\vtx{v}_0$.

-The following description of a tree isomorphic to the Bruhat-Tits tree for $GL(2,\mathbb{Q}_p)$ is tailored to focus on the end, $[1:0]$, fixed by the $(ax+b)$-group under the action seen in Example~\ref{examp:scale_gp}.
-It is the model for the more general construction given afterwards. \begin{example} Construct a graph by defining its vertex and edge sets to be
+Horospheres are counterparts of the levels of a rooted tree.